behnazkhoshnood/Nonogram-puzzle/README.md

 - Make a logo for the game.

-- Make a switch button for click and hold the button in mobile phones instead on clicking the boxes one by one.
+- Make a switch function for click and hold the button in mobile phones instead on clicking the boxes one by one.

 ## Technologies Used